-- ▶ Events and metrics collection for a MPS client can result in higher counts than expected on devices with compute capability 7.0 and higher, since MPS client may get preempted due to termination of another MPS client. - ► Events warps_launched and sm_cta_launched and metric inst_per_warp might provide higher counts than expected on devices with compute capability 6.0 and 6.1.
-Metric unique_warps_launched can be used in place of warps_launched to get correct count of actual warps launched as it is not affected by compute preemption.

-To avoid compute preemption affecting profiler results try to isolate the context being profiled:

-- ▶ Run the application on secondary GPU where display is not connected. - ▶ On Linux if the application is running on the primary GPU where the display driver is connected then unload the display driver. - Run only one process that uses GPU at one time. - ▶ Devices with compute capability 6.0 and higher support demand paging.
+- ▶ Events and metrics collection for a MPS client can result in higher counts than expected on devices with compute capability 7.0 and higher, since MPS client may get preempted due to termination of another MPS client. - ▶ Events warps_launched and sm_cta_launched and metric inst_per_warp might provide higher counts than expected on devices with compute capability 6.0 and 6.1.
+Metric unique_warps_launched can be used in place of warps_launched to get correct count of actual warps launched as it is not affected by compute preemption. - ▶ To avoid compute preemption affecting profiler results try to isolate the context being profiled: - ▶ Run the application on secondary GPU where display is not connected. - ▶ On Linux if the application is running on the primary GPU where the display driver is connected then unload the display driver. - Run only one process that uses GPU at one time. - ▶ Devices with compute capability 6.0 and higher support demand paging.
 When the kernel is scheduled for the first time, all the pages allocated using cudaMallocManaged and that are required for execution of the kernel are fetched in the global memory when GPU faults are generated.
 Profiler requires multiple passes to collect all the metrics required for kernel analysis.

 The kernel state needs to be saved and restored for each kernel replay pass.
 For devices with compute capability 6.0 and higher and platforms supporting Unified memory, in the first kernel iteration the GPU faults will be generated and all pages will be fetched in the global memory.
 Second iteration onwards GPU page faults will not occur.
 This will significantly affect the memory related events and timing.
 The time taken from trace will include the time required to fetch the pages but most of the metrics profiled in multiple iterations will not include time/cycles required to fetch the pages.
-This causes inconsistency in the profiler results. - ► CUDA device enumeration and order, typically controlled through environment variables CUDA_VISIBLE_DEVICES and CUDA_DEVICE_ORDER, should remain the same for the profiler and the application. - ► CUDA profiling might not work on systems that contain a mixture of supported and unsupported GPUs.
+This causes inconsistency in the profiler results.

+- ► CUDA device enumeration and order, typically controlled through environment variables CUDA_VISIBLE_DEVICES and CUDA_DEVICE_ORDER, should remain the same for the profiler and the application. - ► CUDA profiling might not work on systems that contain a mixture of supported and unsupported GPUs.
 On such systems, either set option --devices to supported devices in nvprof, or set environment variable CUDA_VISIBLE_DEVICES before launching nvprof or the Visual Profiler. - ▶ Because of the low resolution of the timer on Windows, the start and end timestamps can be same for activities having short execution duration on Windows.
-As a result, the nvprof and Visual Profiler report the following warning: "Found N invalid records in the result." - ► Profiler cannot interoperate with other Nvidia tools like cuda-gdb, cuda-memcheck, Nsight Systems and Nsight Compute. - ▶ OpenACC profiling might fail when OpenACC library is linked statically in the user application.
+As a result, the nvprof and Visual Profiler report the following warning: "Found N invalid records in the result." - ▶ Profiler cannot interoperate with other Nvidia tools such as cuda-gdb, cuda-memcheck, Nsight Systems and Nsight Compute. - ▶ OpenACC profiling might fail when OpenACC library is linked statically in the user application.
 This happens due to the missing definition of the OpenACC API routines needed for the OpenACC profiling, as compiler might ignore definitions for the functions not used in the application.
-This issue can be mitigated by linking the OpenACC library dynamically. - ▶ No support for the virtual GPUs (vGPU).
+This issue can be mitigated by linking the OpenACC library dynamically. - Profiler is not supported on below system configurations: - ▶ 64-bit ARM Server CPU architecture (arm64 SBSA). - ▶ Virtual GPUs (vGPU). - Windows Subsystem for Linux (WSL). - ▶ NVIDIA Crypto Mining Processors (CMP).
+For more information, please visit the web page.